 (a) Ensure that such expeditious preservation of traffic data is available regardless of whether one or more service providers were involved in the transmission of that communication; and

-(b) Ensure the expeditious disclosure to the State Party’s competent authority, or a person designated by that authority, of a sufficient amount of traffic data to enable the State Party to identify the service providers and the path through which the communication or indicated information was transmitted.
+(b) Ensure the expeditious disclosure to the State Party’s competent authority, or a person designated by that authority, of a sufficient amount of traffic data to enable the State Party to identify the service providers and the path through which the communication [or indicated information: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] was transmitted.

+[1 bis.
+For the purpose of expedited preservation and partial disclosure as well as the designation of one or more persons for such procedure, States Parties shall adopt, with national or international service providers, the required contracts, agreements or conditions of service that may be necessary for such purpose.: PE; against – PK, US, AU, SG, CA]

-2. The powers and procedures referred to in this article shall be subject to articles 41 and 42.
+2. The powers and procedures referred to in this article shall be subject to articles 41 [and 42: delete – MY, IN; retain – EU & mS].

 Article 45.
 Production order

+[retain original: RU, JP, DZ, PK, SG]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities, where there is reasonable belief that a criminal offence was committed or is being committed, to order:
+1. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities, [where there is (reasonable: AR) (belief grounds: IR, KE) that a criminal offence was committed or (is being committed,: UK): EU & mS, NO, SN, US, AU, NZ, SG, KR, EC, CA, CH] to order:

-(a) A person in its territory to submit specified [computer data] [electronic/digital information] in that person’s possession or control that is stored in a computer system or a computer-data storage medium; and
+(a) A [legal or natural: NI] person in its territory to submit specified [computer data] [electronic/digital information] in that [legal: MY, CARICOM] person’s possession or control that is stored in a computer system or a computer-data storage medium; [and including subscriber information: CA]

-(b) A service provider offering its services in the territory of the State Party to submit subscriber information relating to such services in that service provider’s possession or control.
+(b) A service provider offering its services in the territory of the State Party to submit subscriber information relating to [such services suspected criminal offences: CN] in that service provider’s possession or control.

+[1 bis.
+When the required data is stored in the territory of another State Party, such order shall not undermine the domestic laws of that State Party, in particular when that State Party prohibit the provision of the data without authorization.: CN, EG; against – EU & mS, US, AU, SG, CA]

-2. The powers and procedures referred to in this article shall be subject to articles 41 and 42.
+2. The powers and procedures referred to in this article shall be subject to articles 41 [and 42: delete – MY; retain – EU & mS].

-3. For the purpose of this article, the term “subscriber information” means any information contained in the form of [computer data] [electronic/digital information], or any other form that is held by a service provider, relating to subscribers of its services other than traffic or content data and by which it is possible to establish:
+[3.
+For the purpose of this article, the term “subscriber (user: PY, NE, BF) information” means any information contained in the form of [computer data] [electronic/digital information], or any other form that is held by a service provider, relating to subscribers of its services other than traffic or content data and [by which it is possible to establish can be established: UK]:

-(a) The type of information and communications technology service used, the technical provisions applied thereto and the period of service;
+(a) The type of [information and: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] communications technology service used, the technical provisions [applied taken: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] thereto and the period of service;

 (b) The subscriber’s identity, postal or geographic addresses, telephone and other access numbers, and billing and payment information, available on the basis of the service agreement or arrangement;

-(c) Information relating to the location of information and communications equipment available on the basis of the service agreement or arrangement.
+(c) [Another: EU & mS] Information [relating to the location of information on the site of the installation of: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] and communications equipment available on the basis of the service agreement or arrangement.: move to art.
+2: EU & mS, NO, SN, US, AU, NE, MY, SG, YE]

 Article 46.
 Search and seizure of [information stored or processed electronically/digitally] [stored computer data]

+[retain original: CARICOM, RU, DZ, PK]